ssvlabs/SIPs/sips/reduce_signatures_fork.md

 }
 ```

+### Decided messages

+With the proposed change, a *decided* message is identified by a `SignedSSVMessage` message with multiple signers and signatures.

+**Creation**: To create a *decided* message, no BLS aggregation is performed anymore.
+Now, the commit message data is sent under `SignedSSVMessage.Data` and the quorum (or more) of signers are listed in `SignedSSVMessage.OperatorID` along with their respective signatures in `SignedSSVMessage.Signature`.

+**Verification**: To verify a decided message, no more BLS verification is performed.
+Now, the number of signatures in `SignedSSVMessage.Signature` should be greater or equal to the cluster's quorum and the n-th signature should be correct for the public key of the n-th signer of `SignedSSVMessage.OperatorID` for $n = 0, 1, ..., len(Signatures) - 1$.

 ### Consensus message processing

 The consensus module currently accepts `SignedMessage` messages.
 Now, it must accept `SignedSSVMessage` messages. `SignedSSVMessage` is required instead of the simple `Message` in order to allow the creation of messages with justifications.